abajwa-hw/security-workshops/Setup-kerberos-IPA-23.md

 #when prompted for Ambari credentials, login as admin/hortonworks (not admin/admin)
 ```

-- Login to ambari as paul/hortonworks and notice no views
+- Login to ambari as paul/hortonworks and notice he has no views

+- Login as admin and then pull down the drop down on upper right select "Manage Ambari".
+From here admins can
-- Login as admin and add paul as Ambari admin
+  - Click users, select a particular user and make them an Ambari Admin add paul as Ambari admin
+  - Click Views from where they can create instances of views and assign him specific views

 - now re-try login and notice it works.

-LDAP sync is now setup
+- This completed the LDAP sync with Ambari.
+The administrator can now configure which views each user has access to

+## TODO: Setup views on kerborized setup
+  - Need to test/automate steps mentioned here: https://docs.google.com/document/d/1z9g3yfPiB7pek_eQ1SLzZjOOrXDEPhtFcWYfMK1i6XA/edit#heading=h.4vbz7raxa0ww